 Life at sea is a reality for many, whether commercial fishermen, merchant seamen or simply pleasure boaters who love the water.
 However, when the ocean turns violent, the perils faced are sometimes insurmountable.
 If proper safety precautions and procedures are not taken, or if equipment fails or is in poor condition, accidents can and will occur.
 Thousands of people are seriously injured or killed at sea every year in United States coastal waters and countless others across the globe.

 We have been helping those injured at sea and on land for over 40 years recovering millions of dollars for our clients.
 Contact us today to find out your options and to see how you might be able to recover money for lost wages, past and future medical bills, past and future pain and suffering and mental anguish.
 We have handled cases throughout the United States in all the major ports and coastlines and have helped people who are injured throughout the world.
-Please call us today at 978-741-1177 so we can answer any questions you have and help you.
-If you have been injured in a boating accident, please fill out our no cost, no obligation case review form today.
+Please call us today so we can answer any questions you have and help you.
+If you have been injured in a boating accident, please fill out our no-cost, no-obligation case review form today.

 Boat collisions can be caused by factors such as: